-4.3 Implications of treatment effects
+5.3 Further treatment effects

-The treatment effects that we find should have implications for further outcome variables of interest, in particular for the evolution of endowments and for maintaining sustainability.
+The treatment effects that we find above should have implications for further outcome variables of interest, in particular for the evolution of endowments and for maintaining sustainability.
 Figure 4 illustrates the evolution of endowments and sustainability over time for each treatment.
-While in the baseline treatment only 10.8% of the groups act sustainable in the first five periods, this fraction increases to 33.9% when there is no strategic interaction and to 21.9% when the threshold is lower.
+While in the baseline treatment only 10.8% of the groups act sustainably in the first five periods, this fraction increases to 33.9% when there is no strategic interaction and to 21.9% when the threshold is lower.

-Table 6 estimates the treatment effects of removing strategic interactions and lowering the threshold on groups' Sustainability at the end of period five and on their endowments at period six.
+Table 7 estimates the treatment effects of removing strategic interactions and lowering the threshold on groups' Sustainability at the end of period five and on their endowments at period six.
 Columns (1) and (2) indicate that T-OnePlayer and T-LowThreshold both have a positive impact on a group's probability of maintaining a sustainable behavior until the end of period five.
 Columns (3) and (4) reveal an increase in the period 6 endowment by 18-21 points for T-OnePlayer and by 27-28 points for T-LowThreshold, in comparison to T-Baseline.
-The effects are hence substantial.
-Finally, we estimate treatment effects on the time trend of Endowment.
-Appendix Table B.1 shows that in T-Baseline, Endowment falls by 11.4 points on average in every period.
-The decline in Endowment is significantly smaller in T-OnePlayer (7.5 points) and T-LowThreshold (5.3 points).
-To summarize, we find that that without strategic interaction and with a lower threshold, indeed, endowments remain higher and sustainability can be more often maintained.
+The effects are